 How to fix auto-pause not working

 If you are using iOS and still can’t get this feature to work, then there are two possible solutions.
-The first is to make sure that you have the feature enabled in the first place and the second is to clean your AirPods and make sure the proximity sensor isn’t covered in earwax.
+The first is to make sure that you have the feature enabled in the first place and the second is to clean your AirPods to make sure the proximity sensor isn’t covered in earwax.
 To make sure that the feature is turned on:

-- Go to the Settings app on your iOS device and click on Bluetooth.
+- Go to the Settings app on your iOS device and click on “Bluetooth.”

 - From there, navigate to where it says “AirPods” and click the small blue “i” icon to the right.

-My left AirPod is not working
+What if your left AirPod is not working?

-If none of this worked then it is possible to force audio to your AirPods if you’re on an iOS device by going into control center and clicking on the small icon of the upper right corner on the now playing box.
-From here you should be able to choose your AirPods as the desired output for your audio.
+If none of this works, then it is possible to force audio to your AirPods if you’re on an iOS device by swiping down to access the Control Center and clicking on the icon in the upper right corner of the audio media box.
+From here, you should be able to choose your AirPods as the desired output for your audio.

 How to wirelessly charge the AirPods